 The Birth of the Great Camp Style Architecture

-In 1895, Durant sold Camp Pine Knot and the 201 acre parcel that went with it to Collis P. Huntington, transcontinental railroad builder and financier.
-After Pine Knot, Durant moved on to build Camp Uncus and then Camp Sagamore.
+In 1895, Durant sold Camp Pine Knot and the 201-acre parcel that went with it to Collis P. Huntington, transcontinental railroad builder and financier.
+After Pine Knot, Durant moved on to build Camp Uncas and then Camp Sagamore.

 Great Camp Sagamore

-The Swiss-Chalet style main lodge Livermore refers to is the iconic 3-story guest quarters that sits at the tip of a peninsula on Sagamore Lake.
-It is beautifully constructed around a massive fireplace built from the granite stone found on premise.
+The Swiss chalet-style main lodge Livermore refers to is the iconic three-story guest quarters that sits at the tip of a peninsula on Sagamore Lake.
+It is beautifully constructed around a massive fireplace built from granite stone found on the property.
 Interestingly, the fireplaces were built first and then the buildings were resurrected around them using full-length spruce trunks as the supporting beams.
-Durant wanted the camp to have a rustic feel and this was executed beautifully with elements like the half-log exterior facade and the knotty-wood and bark accented interior.
+Durant wanted the camp to have a rustic feel and this was executed beautifully with elements like the half-log exterior facade and the knotty-wood and bark-accented interior.
 It truly is one of the first architectural styles that looks like it belongs in nature, and it has become the model for National Park buildings throughout the United States.

 The Upper Camp

 Great Camps like Sagamore and Pine Knot were also intended to be self-sufficient.
 In order to maintain such an elaborate campus of guest buildings at Sagamore (the Lower Complex), Durant built the Workers' Camp (the Upper Complex) approximately a half-mile upland.
 The design of the Upper Complex was much more utilitarian than the extravagantly detailed Lower Complex, and housed everyone from carpenters and blacksmiths to guides, maids, and cooks.